Happy holidays to those in the Americas and celebrations.

 You're not applying any critical thought here whatsoever.

-And uh these reasons are quite obvious.
+And these reasons are quite obvious.

-Uh he's part of that cadre of people that show up on Gaia TV.
+He's part of that cadre of people that show up on Gaia TV.

-Um he's young, he's got no credentials, he's never done anything other than be a presenter on YouTube.
+He's never done anything other than be a presenter on YouTube.

-You know, he's never investigated the money aspect, all he's he's just simply parroting out uh information that he's gotten from uh people that are making shit up.
+He's just simply parroting out information that he's gotten from people that are making shit up.

 So as far as I know, he's a supporter of channelers, you know, that kind of thing.

-However, uh, these guys I watch, like uh Joe from the Carolinas, the man of ambiguity.
+However, these guys I watch, like Joe from the Carolinas, the man of ambiguity, can't decide which Carolina he's from.

-Uh say there is correct.
+Say there is correct.

-Those that language is used as mind control.
+That language is used as mind control.

-And if one were to actually go and do some research, you will validate be able to validate what I'm about to tell you.
+And if one were to actually go and do some research, you will be able to validate what I'm about to tell you.

 Here's the problem with that.